 "You shall not murder.Exodus 20:13(NASB)

-The Law of Moses, which comprises of 613 individual laws, begin with the Decalogue, otherwise called the 10 Commandments, or more literally translated 'the Ten Words'.
+The Law of Moses which consists of 613 individual laws, begins with the Decalogue, otherwise called the 10 Commandments or more literally translated 'the Ten Words'.

 These 10 commandments underpin both the religious and civil law of Israel and can be divided into two very distinct groups.
 The first four relate to man's relationship with God, while the last ones pertain to man's relationship with his fellow man.

-Jesus condensed this down into a simple, universally agree concept 1) love for God and 2) love for one's neighbour - and although these commands were specifically given to Israel, as part of God's covenant with His chosen people, there is much that is supremely relevant to the Christian Church today, and much that lines up with the Law of the Spirit of life in Christ Jesus - which was given to the Church today, and we do well to examine them closely.
+Jesus condensed this down into a simple, universally agreed concept 1) love for God and 2) love for one's neighbour - and although these commands were specifically given to Israel as part of God's covenant with His chosen people, there is much that is supremely relevant to the Christian Church today and much that lines up with the Law of the Spirit of life in Christ Jesus which was given to the Church today, and we do well to examine them closely.

-Every one, with the exception of the command, relating to the Sabbath day, were instructions, given to the Church, in the New Testament epistles.. in connection with living a holy and godly Christian life in Christ Jesus.. which is honouring to the Lord.
+Every commandment, with the exception of the command relating to the Sabbath day, were instructions given to the Church in the New Testament epistles in connection with living a holy and godly Christian life in Christ Jesus which is honouring to the Lord.
 And all God's commands to Israel, clearly outline what behaviour God expects from all His blood-bought children, for love is the fulfilment of the law.

-The pre-cross Law of Moses given to Israel, and the post cross 'law of life', given to the Church, tells believers how to remain in fellowship with the Lord and lays bare overt and covert sin, in lives of redeemed people.
-As members of Christ's body, we have been forgiven by grace, through faith in the death, burial and resurrection of the Lord Jesus Christ and like Israel before us.
+The pre-Cross Law of Moses given to Israel and the post Cross 'law of life', given to the Church, tells believers how to remain in fellowship with the Lord and lays bare overt and covert sin, in the lives of redeemed people.
+And the Law always points to Christ Who is the only One Who can save by grace through faith in His death, burial, and Resurrection.

-The Word of God teaches a deep respect for human life, and behind this important command, is God's programme for the preservation of a society - for every member of the human race is imputed with a sin nature.
+The Word of God teaches us to have deep respect for human life and behind this important command is God's programme for the preservation of society - for every member of the human race is imputed with a sin nature.

-Jesus explained: that out of people's hearts, come evil thoughts, which includes, murders.. while James cries out, you people desire something and yet do not have it, so you murder to get it.
-You are envious of what someone has and yet are not able to obtain it, so you fight and quarrel over it.
+Jesus explained, "that out of people's hearts, come evil thoughts," which includes murder, while James cries out, "you people desire something and yet do not have it, so you murder to get it.
+You are envious of what someone has and yet are not able to obtain it, so you fight and quarrel over it."

-Heavenly Father, Your Laws are gracious and good and expose the dark thoughts of the heart, that leads to the ungodly works of the devil.
-Satan was a murderer from the beginning, and we understand how the thoughts of the heart can translate into murder - as brutally as an assassin's blade or the terrorist's murderous bomb.
-Keep my mind pure and focused on the Lord, and I pray that my heart may reflect the grace and love of God for my fellow men, and that many may come to faith, as I testify of Your goodness and love, in Jesus name I pray, AMEN.
+Heavenly Father, Your Laws are gracious and good and expose the dark thoughts of the heart that leads to the ungodly works of the devil.
+Satan was a murderer from the beginning and we understand how the thoughts of the heart can translate into murder - as brutal as an assassin's blade or the terrorist's murderous bomb.
+Keep my mind pure and focused on the Lord and I pray that my heart may reflect the grace and love of God for my fellow men and that many may come to faith as I testify of Your goodness and love.
+In Jesus' name I pray, AMEN.